Build-Select Script for Loop with Patches

 Selection 1: Build Loop

 If you type 1 for Build Loop and return, the script will ask which version of Loop you want to install.
-Once you make a selection, it will check that your system has required elements, download the latest version of code to a new download folder and help you install it.
+Once you make a selection, it will check that your system has the required elements, download the latest version of code to a new download folder, and help you install it.

-Loop Version Choices
+Loop Version Options